-20. Subsequent Events
+20.17.
+Subsequent Events

-On October 4, 2023, Zomedica Inc. entered into an LLC membership interest purchase agreement with Qorvo US, Inc., pursuant to which Zomedica Inc. acquired 100% of the issued and outstanding membership interest of Qorvo Biotechnologies, LLC, a Delaware limited liability company, for \$11,300.
+On October 4, 2023, Zomedica Inc. entered into an LLC membership interest purchase agreement with Qorvo US, Inc., pursuant to which Zomedica Inc. acquired 100% of the issued We have evaluated events and outstanding membership interest of Qorvo Biotechnologies, LLC, a Delaware limited liability company, for \$11,300.